Okay…okay… I know what you’re probably thinking…

 Crispy Roasted Brussel Sprouts with Banana and Fresh Lime

 - Parchment paper (if not using a cast iron pan)

 - baking tray (if not using a cast iron pan)

 - 50 ml peanut oil or high smoke-point oil such as canola oil

 - 1 whole banana

-- ½ piece lime zested and juiced
+- ¼ piece lime zested and juiced

 - salt and pepper to taste go heavy on the salt

 - Heat the oven to 425°F/ 210°C full convection.

 - Set a large cast-iron pan on high heat.
 Add the peanut oil and wait until it is almost smoking.
-Add the brussel sprouts all at once and quickly turn them on the flat side. *Be careful whenever adding anything that contains water to hot oil as it may splatter.
+Add the Brussel sprouts all at once and quickly turn them on the flat side. *Be careful whenever adding anything that contains water to hot oil as it may splatter.

 - Continue to fry the sprouts until nicely golden on the bottom.
 You may need to add more oil so they fry evenly.
 Season heavily with salt.